eo-training/eo-training.github.io/language-officers.md

 * The new Language Officer cancels their assignment for any reason, does not serve for their full shift, or asks to change positions.
 * The referral bonus program is suspended temporarily because the Language Officer recruitment goals have been met for the next scheduled Fairfax County election.

+---

-If you have any questions regarding this referral bonus program, contact us at ElectionOfficers@fairfaxcounty.gov or 703-324-4735 (8:00 AM – 4:30 PM).
+If you have any questions regarding the referral bonus program, contact us at ElectionOfficers@fairfaxcounty.gov or 703-324-4735 (8:00 AM – 4:30 PM).